 - Understand what API’s are available

-- Understand your development environment and how you can use it to develop Extensions and Plain Java Client Libraries based applications
+- Understand your development environment and how you can use it to develop client Extensions and Plain Java Client Libraries based applications

 - Understand how to use the capabilities of the development environment to find the API you are interested in and how it works (See this post and this post for details)